Want to give your Arduino the ability to know exactly where it is on the planet? The NEO-6M GPS module can do just that—and more.

 }

-Other Useful Functions In TinyGPS++ Library
+Other Useful Functions in the TinyGPSPlus Library

 gps.speed.value()